The 2015 CQ World-Wide WPX RTTY Contest

 B. Single band entrants are required to include all contacts made during the contest period, even if on other bands.
 Only contacts made on the band specified in the Cabrillo header or summary sheet will be considered for scoring purposes.
 Logs with contacts only on one band will be classified as single band entries.

-D. E-mail or Web upload is the expected method of log submission.
+D. Web upload is the preferred method of log submission.
+Web upload of logs is available at <www.cqwpx.com/logcheck/>.
+Email submission is also available.
 Logs in CABRILLO format should be sent to <firstname.lastname@example.org>.
 Include only the entry call sign in the “Subject:” line of the e-mail.
-Web upload of logs is available at <www.cqwpx.com/logcheck>.
-All logs received will be confirmed via e-mail.
-A listing of logs received can be found at <www.cqwpxrtty.com/logs_received>.

 E. Instructions for NON-CABRILLO electronic logs: If you are not able to submit a CABRILLO format log, please contact the Contest Director for assistance with submitting another format.